 - 1. The Floodway Area shall be those areas identified in the FIS and the FIRM as floodway (AE with Floodway) and which represent the channel of a watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without increasing the water surface elevation by more than one (1) foot at any point.
 This term shall also include floodway areas which have been identified in other available studies or sources of information for those Special Flood Hazard Areas where no floodway has been identified in the FIS and FIRM. - a) Within any floodway area, no encroachments, including fill, new construction, substantial improvements, or other development shall be permitted unless it has been demonstrated through hydrologic and hydraulic analysis performed in accordance with standard engineering practice that the proposed encroachment would not result in any increase in flood levels within the municipality during the occurrence of the base flood discharge. - 2.
-The AE Area/District shall be those areas identified as an AE Zone on the FIRM included in the FIS prepared by FEMA for which base flood elevations have been provided. - a) AE Area without floodway shall be those areas identified as an AE zone on the FIRM included in the FIS prepared by FEMA for which base flood elevations have been provided but no floodway has been determined. - 3.
+The AE Area/District shall be those areas identified as an AE Zone on the FIRM included in the FIS prepared by FEMA for which base flood elevations have been provided.

+- a) AE Area without floodway shall be those areas identified as an AE zone on the FIRM included in the FIS prepared by FEMA for which base flood elevations have been provided but no floodway has been determined. - 3.
 The A Area/District shall be those areas identified as an A Zone on the FIRM included in the FIS prepared by FEMA and for which no base flood elevations have been provided.

-For these areas, elevation and floodway information from other Federal, State, or other acceptable sources shall be used when available.
-Where other acceptable information is not available, the base flood elevation shall be determined by using the elevation of a point on the boundary of the identified floodplain area which is nearest the construction site.

-In lieu of the above, the town may require the applicant to determine the base flood elevation with hydrologic and hydraulic engineering techniques.
+For these areas, elevation and floodway information from other Federal, State, or other acceptable sources shall be used when available. - In lieu of the above, the town may require the applicant to determine the base flood elevation with hydrologic and hydraulic engineering techniques.
 Hydrologic and hydraulic analyses shall be undertaken only by professional engineers or others of demonstrated qualifications, who shall certify that the technical methods used correctly reflect currently accepted technical concepts.
-Studies, analyses, computations, etc., shall be submitted in sufficient detail to allow a thorough technical review by the municipality.

-4. The AO and AH Area/District shall be those areas identified as Zones AO and AH on the FIRM and in the FIS.
+Studies, analyses, computations, etc., shall be submitted in sufficient detail to allow a thorough technical review by the municipality. - 4.
+The AO and AH Area/District shall be those areas identified as Zones AO and AH on the FIRM and in the FIS.
 These areas are subject to inundation by 1-percent annual-chance shallow flooding where average depths are between one and three feet.
 In Zones AO and AH, drainage paths shall be established to guide floodwaters around and away from structures on slopes.